wp-cool-tools/quick-featured-images/README.txt

 == Changelog ==

 = 13.7.5 =
-* fixed: Default featured images based on categories could be assigned late or incorrectly when saving posts.
+* fixed Default featured images based on categories could be assigned late or incorrectly when saving posts.
+* added a WordPress Playground blueprint for testing the plugin with demo posts, categories, and images for quick testing.
 * bumped required WordPress to 5.6

 = 13.7.4 =